Annefeng/PBK-QC-pipeline/README.md

 ### Sample QC
-- Samples are genotyped in batches, with the first severn batches each containing 5K individuas and the 8th batch around 900 individuals
+- Samples are genotyped in 8 batches, with the first 7 batches each containing 5K individuas and the 8th batch around 900 individuals

 | Sample QC metric | # Samples | % Total |
 | ---------------- | -------: | -----: |